arjundatta23/anseicca/README.md

 3. The parallel code (wrapper) is "anseicca\_wrapper\_parallel.py" and it uses the core module "hans2013\_parallel.py".
 4. The common modules are "anseicca\_utils1.py" and "anseicca\_utils2.py".
 5. The last script in the package is "view\_result\_anseicca.py" which is used to visualize (plot) the results produced by the code.
 Final as well as intermediate results (for the iterative inverse solution) may be accessed and visualized.
-6. EXAMPLES directory - contains input file(s) required by the code, making this repository self-contained.
-No external input is required to get a demo of the working code.
+6. EXAMPLES directory - contains input file(s) required by the code.

+Finally, if using this code with a 1-D Earth model, you will need the 'SW1D_earthsr' set of modules, which is available as a separate repository: https://github.com/arjundatta23/SW1D_earthsr

 **********************************************************************************************
 B. HOW TO RUN THE CODE

-Simple command line usage:
+Using a 0-D Earth model (2-D modelling domain):

 1. To run the serial code: "python anseicca\_wrapper\_serial.py"
-2. To run the parallel code: "mpirun -np {n} python anseicca\_wrapper\_parallel.py"; {n} is the number of processors to use, should be equal to the number of receivers/stations in the problem.
+2. To run the parallel code: "mpiexec -np {n} python anseicca\_wrapper\_parallel.py"; {n} is the number of processors to use, should be equal to the number of receivers/stations in the problem.
 NOTE: if running on an HPC cluster, this command can be put into a script to be run with a job scheduler such as PBS.

+Using a 1-D Earth model (3-D modelling domain):

+On the command line, simply add three arguments: <mod\_file> <egn\_file> <disp\_file>.
+These are ASCII text files containing the 1-D Earth model, surface wave eigenfunctions and dispersion respectively (all in 'earthsr' format and compatible with the 'SW1D_earthsr' modules.)

 3. To visualize the results: "python view\_result\_anseicca.py {arg1} {arg2 (OPTIONAL)}", where
 	arg1 = pickle file/directory of files containing results produced by code;
 	arg2 = coordinates file for stations or receivers